 The amount of content you have mastered from your MCAT sections prep book or course is not the only factor in determining your MCAT score.

-Instead, it’s about how to use your knowledge of the subject matter during an (admittedly) extremely long day!
+Instead, it’s about using your knowledge of the subject matter during an (admittedly) extremely long day!

 CARS MCAT

-The last part of the exam is called CARS, which is comparable to other reading comprehension exams you may have completed in your academic career.
+The last part of the exam is called CARS, and it is comparable to other reading comprehension exams you may have completed in your academic career.

-It does not evaluate your scientific knowledge, but rather your ability to analyze issues and use logic to profer solutions.
+It does not evaluate your scientific knowledge but your ability to analyze issues and use logic to proffer solutions.

 Many of the verbal reasoning assessments you have completed during your academic career will be similar to the Critical Analysis and Reasoning Skills component of the MCAT exam.